ROCm/hipBLASLt/docs/source/intro.rst

 General Description
 ===================

-hipBLASLt is created using the HIP programming language and optimized for AMD's latest discrete GPUs. hipBLASLt is an equivalent math library to CUDA's cuBLASLt which is a lightweight library dedicated to GEneral Matrix-to-matrix Multiply (GEMM) operations with a new flexible API.
+hipBLASLt is a library that provides general matrix-matrix operations with a flexible API and extends funtionalities beyond traditional BLAS library. hipBLASLt is exposed APIs in HIP programming language with an underlying optimized generator as a backend kernel provider.

 This library adds flexibility in matrix data layouts, input types, compute types, and also in choosing the algorithmic implementations and heuristics through parameter programmability.
 After a set of options for the intended GEMM operation are identified by the user, these options can be used repeatedly for different inputs.
-It is designed to be used from C and C++ code.

 The GEMM operation of hipBLASLt is performed by :ref:`hipblasltmatmul`.
 The equation is listed here:

 .. math::